spokestack/spokestack.io/content/blog/keyword-recognizer-python-tutorial.md

 ## Creating a Model

-_**Note**: You'll need a Spokestack Maker account to follow along with model creation.
+_**Note**: You'll need a Spokestack Maker or higher account to follow along with model creation.
 Running the sample app is totally free, so go ahead and take it for a spin first.
 Keep in mind that the models provided with the sample code are [personal models](/docs/concepts/keywords#personal-keyword), so [performance with your voice may vary](what-are-personal-ai-models).
 They were trained with a relatively deep voice._

 If this is your first time using Spokestack, you'll need [an account](/create).
 If you have a free account, you'll need to [upgrade to the Maker tier](/pricing#maker).
 Once that's taken care of, head over to the [keyword tool](/account/keyword).
 Click the "New Model" button and name the model whatever you like.
 We're going with "swear jar" here, saving our creativity for the actual list of words.